Tree Cutting

 The Conventional Notch

 A simpler cut often used in less risky environments, the conventional notch is effective but offers slightly less control than the open-faced method.
-That’s why this type of tree felling cut is used carefully depending on the situation.
+That’s why this cut is chosen carefully for specific situations.

-By combining these types of tree felling cuts with expert judgment, our professional arborists make sure that tree felling is carried out with maximum control and minimal risk.
+By combining these cuts with expert judgment, our professional arborists ensure every tree felling project proceeds with maximum control and minimal risk.

 Why You Should Leave Tree Felling to the Professionals

-Tree felling really isn’t a DIY task.
-That’s because it’s one of the most dangerous aspects of arborist work, and without the right skills, equipment, and training, it can cause serious injury or property damage.
-Knowing what tree felling is and actually performing it are two very different things.
+Tree felling is not a DIY task.
+Without the right skills, equipment, and training, it can cause serious injury or property damage.
+Understanding tree felling is different from performing it safely.

-At Growth Maintenance, our arborists bring a combination of expertise and local knowledge to every job.
-They understand tree biology, can identify hidden weaknesses or diseases, and know how to apply the right type of cut for each situation.
-They also plan around Auckland’s unique climate conditions and property layouts, ensuring every project is carried out with precision.
+At Growth Maintenance, our arborists combine expertise and local knowledge.
+We assess tree biology, identify hidden weaknesses, and choose the right cut for each situation.
+Our planning accounts for Auckland’s climate and property layouts to ensure precision.

 Our Approach to Tree Felling in Auckland